vaskoGut/Learning/README.md

       1. Webpack is a tool for configuration your project environment, it helps to bundle your project modules.\
       2. In **dev** we want features like:
          1. strong source mapping - allows developers to see the original source code (e.g., TypeScript, SCSS, or ES6+) in the browser’s developer tools instead of the compiled or minified code that is actually running in the browse.
+      3. Frameworks like gatsby.js, next.js have its own webpack.config.
+But both that framework allow to add your own additional webpack configurations.